 Sundial dating back to 1952 seen at a school in Mittelberg.

-Kleinwalsertal is one of the largest tourism destination in Austria.
+Kleinwalsertal is one of the largest tourism destinations in Austria.
 How to avoid huge jams along the central streets?
 The Walserbus is a clever answer to this question.
-Each guest get a guest card from his host valid for all lines between the state border and Baad.
+Each guest gets a guest card from his host valid for all lines between the state border and Baad.

 Hotel Gemma is a small hotel located at Kleinwalsertal Valley with a fine view from the lounge to the lower part of the valley.
 Besides that it is situated next to a ski lift so one can start the winter day by skiing down to the lift station and finishing the ski activities just by skiing back to the entrance of the hotel.